arthurpaulino/speech-enhancement/README.md

 ## The plan of action

-The key idea is to train NNs that map noisy spectrograms into clean ones.
+The key idea is to train NNs that map noisy spectrograms* into clean ones.
 Thus, we need a set of clean files and a set of noises, then we generate artificially noisy files and serve their spectrograms as input to the NNs, for which the output is the spectrogram of the respective clean file.

+Note*: it's inaccurate to say that we will use spectrograms.
+The precise data that will serve as input for neural networks will be explained in the *Data pipeline* section.

 On the paper *Causal Speech Enhancement Combining Data-driven Learning and Suppression Rule Estimation* by Seyedmahdad Mirsamadi and Ivan Tashev, some NN